How to Remove Warts on Dogs

 See files for Dogs

 Warts on dogs can appear relatively frequently, especially as the dog ages.
-Warts are characterized as benign superficial tumors which usually do not have any serious ramifications for the canine health.
-However, we do need to be careful as there can be complications if the dog's wart starts bleeding.
-The warts may grown on different parts of the body and their location can affect how discomforting they are for the dog.
-If they proliferate, they can also be of a nuisance, so they are something to keep an eye on.
+Warts are characterized as benign superficial tumors which usually do not have any serious ramifications for canine health.
+We do need to be careful as there can be complications if the dog's wart starts bleeding.
+The warts may grow on different parts of the body and their location can affect the dog's comfort levels.
+If they proliferate, they can also be a nuisance, so we need to monitor our dog for growth.

 At AnimalWised, we will give some background as well as some practical information on how to remove warts on dogs.
-However, we must stress how important it is to have them diagnosed by a veterinary professional as there are other causes of growths on a dog's skin.
+We must stress how important it is to have them diagnosed by a veterinary professional as there are other causes of growths on a dog's skin and trying to remove them on your own can harm the animal.

 What are warts on dogs?

-A tumor is any sort of excessive growth of tissue and, although it can connote something life threatening, it can be completely benign.
+A tumor is any sort of excessive growth of tissue caused by the abnormal proliferation of cells.
+If these cells are cancerous, it can threaten the life of the dog.
+In most cases, they are completely benign.
 Dog warts are superficial benign tumors which appear on the skin.
 They can originate from a virus, specifically the canine papillomavirus (CPV).
 This usually affects dogs which have compromised immune systems, sometimes by disease, immaturity or advanced age.
 Dog warts like this should not be painful.

 Dog warts are easily identifiable by their cauliflower shape and texture, appearing in different places on the body.
 In dogs, we can also find other types of benign skin tumor.
 They may resemble the cauliflower aspect of warts, but are of a non-viral origin.

-There are many viral diseases which can be spread among different animals of the same species, but are not zoonotic (i.e. communicable to humans).
+There are many viral diseases which can be spread among different animals of the same species, but are not zoonotic (i.e. they are not communicable to humans).
 Warts on dogs of a viral origin can spread to other canines, but they are not contagious to humans.
-They cannot spread warts to other animals, either.
-Not all diseases are dog-only.
+Neither can they spread warts to other animals.
+Not all diseases are dog-specific.
 If you want to know more, you can look at these 9 diseases which dogs can spread to humans.

 Since the canine papillomavirus is communicable to other dogs, it is best to keep them away from an infected animal until they go away.
 A recent report on an outbreak in a dog daycare facility shows that a suspected 13 out of 52 dogs contracted the virus through close proximity.
-One interesting aspect of the report is that it claims there is no conclusive evidence to claim that dog's need visible warts to be infectious.
+One interesting aspect of the report is that there is no conclusive evidence to claim a dog's warts need to be visible to be infectious.

 Sebaceous adenoma in dogs

 Some sebaceous adenoma in dogs can become malignant, in which case they become known as sebaceous adenocarcinomas.
+This requires dog wart removal as they ca metastasize and result in the death of the dog.
 The most common type of adenoma which look like warts are those which affect the eyelids.
 The meibomian glands become affected and develop cysts.

 Squamous cell carcinoma